Frequently Asked Questions

 - What should I feed my dog after surgery?

-Kennel cough (tracheobronchitis) is a highly contagious respiratory disease which is caused by a virus.
-Treatment usually involves supportive care and in some cases cough suppressants and an antibiotic (if a secondary bacterial infection is present.)
-Pets with a viral infections must be isolated from other animals and avoid areas where other pets frequent (dog parks, pet stores, groomers, etc).
+Kennel cough (tracheobronchitis) is a highly contagious respiratory disease that is caused by a virus.
+Treatment usually involves supportive care, and in some cases, cough suppressants and an antibiotic (if a secondary bacterial infection is present.)
+Pets with viral infections must be isolated from other animals and avoid areas where other pets frequent (dog parks, pet stores, groomers, etc).

 - How do I care for my dog after surgery?

 Post-surgical care and management should be at the discretion of the surgeon.
 You should have been provided with a post-operative information sheet with activity instructions, feeding instructions, medication needs, etc. Please contact your surgeon if you have any questions.

 Excessive drooling can be caused by many underlying conditions such as nausea, an issue with your pet’s teeth, or foreign material stuck in your pet’s mouth or esophagus.
 If your pet is drooling, they should be evaluated by a veterinarian as soon as possible.